 Earning and redeeming Qantas Points: To use Qantas Points earned by your business, simply transfer them to any Qantas Frequent Flyer account (Qantas Point earn rates may vary between Qantas Partners).
 Qantas Partner conditions and earning thresholds apply.
 We recommend you consult your accountant or tax adviser to ensure you understand possible tax implications, for example fringe benefits tax (if applicable).
 You must be a Qantas Frequent Flyer member to earn and redeem Qantas Points.
 Membership and the earning and redemption of Qantas Points are subject to the Qantas Frequent Flyer program terms and conditions.
 A joining fee may apply.

-† Complimentary insurance covers: AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 (trading as Allianz Global Assistance) under a binder from the insurer, Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 has issued an insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714 (Westpac) which allows eligible Westpac account holders and cardholders to claim under it as third party beneficiaries.
+† Complimentary insurance covers: AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 (trading as Allianz Global Assistance) under a binder from the insurer, Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 has issued an insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714 (Westpac) which allows eligible Westpac cardholders to claim under it as third party beneficiaries.
 Any advice on insurance is general advice only and not based on any consideration of your objectives, financial situation or needs.
 The terms, conditions, limits and exclusions of the group policy are set out in the / which may be amended from time to time.
 Westpac does not guarantee this insurance.